xw321/meteor-drawing-battle/README.md

 ## Demo

-TODO: heroku link, demo pic/gif, video link
+TODO: demo pic/gif, video link

+You can play around with the [demo](https://my-drawing-battle.herokuapp.com/)